VallariAg/Blog/content/blog/outreachy/index.md

 description: "Quick introduction to open-source programs and my participation with Outreachy"
 ---

 Open-source contribution is an excellent way to build skills and expand on one's current knowledge by working on large scale projects and interact with professionals.
-Contributing to FOSS (Free and Open Source Software) is an amazing opportunity to help in building of open-sourced tools and .
+Contributing to FOSS (Free and Open Source Software) is an amazing opportunity to help in building open-source tools and becoming a part of a community.

 One can get started by simply selecting an organization they wish to contribute, picking an issue on one of it's project, and trying to solve that.